Abir-Naha/Data-ANZ-Virtual-Experience-Program/README.md

-# This is a repository contating python codes on Jupter Notebook for the virtual experiec=nce program named Data@ANZ
+# This is a repository contating python codes on Jupter Notebook for the virtual experiecnce program named Data@ANZ